Harshal7797/Java-Trading_Application/README.md

 - Prequiresites: Java, Docker, CentOS 7
 - PSQL init - Database initialization is done by running the following script `/scripts/start_trading.sh`.
 This script will start the docker initialize database and populate it with necessary tables.
 - git clone and mvn build
-- Start Springboot app using a following shell script  `/scripts/start_trading.sh` and once the application started it can be accessible using Swagger-UI
+- Start Springboot app using a following shell script  `/scripts/start_trading.sh` and once the application started it can be accessible using Swagger-UI and through Postman app.
+To access it via Postman you would need
   - describe env vars
 - How to consume REST API?
 (Swagger screenshot and postman with OpenAPI Specification, e.g. [http://35.231.122.184:5000/v2/api-docs](http://35.231.122.184:5000/v2/api-docs)